-The Bonds initially are registered through a book-entry only system operated by The Depository Trust Company, New York, New York.
-Details of payments of the Bonds and the book-entry only system are described in APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."
-Except as described in APPENDIX C - "BOOK-ENTRY ONLY SYSTEM," beneficial owners of the Bonds will not receive or have the right to receive physical delivery of the Bonds, and will not be or be considered to be the registered owners thereof.
+The Bonds initially are registered through a book-entry only system operated by The Depository Trust Company, New York, New York ("DTC").
+Details of payments of the Bonds and the book-entry only system are described in APPENDIX C - "BOOK-ENTRY ONLY SYSTEM AND GLOBAL CLEARANCE PROCEDURES."
+Except as described in APPENDIX C - "BOOK-ENTRY ONLY SYSTEM AND GLOBAL CLEARANCE PROCEDURES," beneficial owners of the Bonds will not receive or have the right to receive physical delivery of the Bonds, and will not be or be considered to be the registered owners thereof.
 Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a DTC "Participant" (as defined in APPENDIX C), the Participant who will act on behalf of such beneficial owner to receive notices and payments of principal or Redemption Price of, and interest on, the Bonds, and to exercise voting rights and (ii) the records of DTC and, if such beneficial owner is not a Participant, such beneficial owner's Participant, to evidence its beneficial ownership of the Bonds.
 So long as DTC or its nominee is the registered owner of the Bonds, references herein to Bondholders or registered owners of such Bonds mean DTC or its nominee and do not mean the beneficial owners of such Bonds.

 The Bonds shall be issued only in fully registered form without coupons and shall be dated the date of issuance.
-The Bonds of each Series shall mature on the dates and in the principal amounts shown on the inside cover pages hereof.
+The Bonds of each Series shall mature on the dates and in the principal amounts shown on the inside cover page hereof.
 The Bonds shall be issued in the denomination of \$100,000 and any integral multiple of \$5,000 in excess thereof (the "Authorized Denominations"), but no single Bond shall represent principal maturing on more than one date.
 See APPENDIX A - "CERTAIN DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURES."
+For information on minimum unit sales for purchasers outside the United States, see "INFORMATION CONCERNING OFFERING RESTRICTIONS IN CERTAIN JURISDICTIONS OUTSIDE THE UNITED STATES."